johnwcowan/r7rs-work/EnvironmentsMIT.md

 No check is made to see if *value* is really a syntax transformer.
 It is an error if *symbol* is not definable in *env*.

+## Implementation

+This SRFI is inherently not portable.
+MIT Scheme provides a nearly complete implementation of it, with the following exceptions:

+  *  MIT Scheme does not have libraries in the sense of R6RS or R7RS, so the `environment` procedure is not supported.